Scottish names are unique but varied and the origins of many go back as far as Medieval times, some even further.

 First names such as Hamish, Heather or Stuart are recognized world-wide as being from Scotland, but we have tons of other great names too.

-From Gaelic and Olde English to Greek, German, French and more - complete with origins and meanings - there's something for every taste.
+From Gaelic and Olde English to Greek, German, French and more there's something for every taste.

-Also, check out the Top 20 most recent baby names in Scotland on those pages, there's tons of inspiration for everyone.
+Also, check out the Top 20 baby names in Scotland for the last few years according to the National Records Scotland statistics.